Ibn Battuta: Return

 After returning to Quanzhou in 1346, Ibn Battuta began his journey back to Morocco.
 In Kozhikode, he once again considered throwing himself at the mercy of Muhammad bin Tughluq in Delhi, but thought better of it and decided to carry on to Mecca.
-On his way to Basra he passed through the Strait of Hormuz, where he learned that Abu Sa'id, last ruler of the Ilkhanate Dynasty, had died in Iran.
+On his way to Basra he passed through the Strait of Hormuz, where he learned that Abu Sa'id, last ruler of the Ilkhanate dynasty, had died in Iran.
 Abu Sa'id's territories had subsequently collapsed due to a fierce civil war between the Iranians and Mongols.

 In 1348, Ibn Battuta arrived in Damascus with the intention of retracing the route of his first hajj.
 He then learned that his father had died 15 years earlier, and death became the dominant theme for the next year or so.
 The Black Death had struck, and he stopped in Homs as the plague spread through Syria, Palestine, and Arabia.
 He heard of terrible death tolls in Gaza but returned to Damascus that July, where the death toll had reached 2,400 victims each day.
 When he stopped in Gaza, he found it was depopulated, and in Egypt he stayed at Abu Sir.
 Reportedly deaths in Cairo had reached levels of 1,100 each day.
 He made hajj to Mecca, then he decided to return to Morocco, nearly a quarter of a century after leaving home.
 On the way he made one last detour to Sardinia, then, in 1349, returned to Tangier by way of Fez, only to discover that his mother had also died a few months before.

 Itinerary 1349–1354

 Spain and North Africa

 Ibn Battuta visited the Emirate of Granada, which was the final vestige of the Arab populace in Al-Andalus.

 After a few days in Tangier, Ibn Battuta set out for a trip to the Muslim-controlled territory of al-Andalus on the Iberian Peninsula.
 King Alfonso XI of Castile and León had threatened to attack Gibraltar, so in 1350, Ibn Battuta joined a group of Muslims leaving Tangier with the intention of defending the port.
 By the time he arrived, the Black Death had killed Alfonso and the threat of invasion had receded, so he turned the trip into a sight-seeing tour ending up in Granada.

 After his departure from al-Andalus he decided to travel through Morocco.
-On his return home, he stopped for a while in Marrakech, which was almost a ghost town following the recent plague and the transfer of the capital to Fez.
+On his return home, he stopped for a while in Marrakesh, which was almost a ghost town following the recent plague and the transfer of the capital to Fez.